bahelms/super_perfundo/posts/drafts/8-25_chat-blast.md

 This is a blocking operation; if nothing is in the socket, the reader says, "__EVERYBODY SHHHHH!__ _I'm listening..._".

-This is where spawning a task becomes necessary.
+And this is why we spawned a task.
 Let's say we're on a single thread and we have many tasks doing important things.
 If one of them stops to take a break, we don't want to prevent the others from working, too.
 When a task blocks on IO, Tokio will raise an eyebrow and put that task back in the box